 Grandma’s dresser transformation & kitchen update

-I absolutely love chalk paint, it is easy to work with and the outcome is always a beautiful flawless finish.
-You really can’t go wrong with Annie Sloan or Ce Ce Caldwell Chalk Paints, both amazing products.
-However, I do realize they can be a little pricey, the person that I donated the dresser too, made their own chalk paint, and here are the results.
+I love chalk paint.
+It is easy to work with, and the outcome is always a beautiful, flawless finish.
+You can’t go wrong with Annie Sloan or Ce Ce Caldwell Chalk Paints—both amazing products.
+However, I do realize they can be a little pricey, but you can easily make your own!
+Let me show you how!

 IMG_9110